gnebehay/CppMT/README.md

 * `--bbox BBOX` Specify initial bounding box.
 Format: x,y,w,h
 * `--skip N` Skip N frames of the video input
 * `--skip-msecs N` Skip N milliseconds of the video input
+* `--output-file FILE` Save data to a file in CSV format

 Trying to skip both frames and milliseconds at the start of a video will raise an error.